Matt Taylor (footballer, born 1982)

+Playing career

-Early career as a goalkeeper
+Early career

-1999–2003

 Taylor began his career as a goalkeeper playing for Preston North End Boys before being a member of the Everton U17 Academy.
-He joined Burscough and, alongside brother Joe, played in the club's finest hour – their 2003 FA Trophy final win 2–1 over Tamworth.
+He joined Burscough and, alongside brother Joe, played in their 2003 FA Trophy final win 2–1 over Tamworth.
 The game was played at Aston Villa's Villa Park in front of more than 14,000 spectators and was televised live on Sky; the club had started their FA Trophy campaign that year rated at 400–1 to win the silverware.
 However, it would be his final game for the club as he and a number of other senior players left the club following the departure of the manager Shaun Teale.

-2003–2005

 After an unsuccessful trial with Lincoln City in July 2003, he joined Rossendale United before moving to Matlock Town, a club his uncle Neil Fairclough had previously played for, at the end of September.
 He debuted for the club in the 4–0 victory at Ossett Town on 27 September 2003. and his signing coincided with the club going on a run that took them to the top of the Northern Premier League Premier Division table before eventually finishing as runners-up to Hucknall Town; Taylor was named the club's player of the season.

 In June 2004, Matlock Town's manager Ernie Moss moved to Hucknall Town and he swiftly returned to his former club to sign Taylor and also his brother Joe who had been with Worksop Town.

 On 31 March 2005, he joined Halifax Town until the end of the season but did not make an appearance for the club.

 In August 2005 he joined Guiseley on trial, eventually joining the club permanently for the season.

-Conversion to a centre back

 Taylor combined his playing career with life as a student at Sheffield Hallam University where he played as a centre back, representing the university in the British Universities Sports Association (BUSA) championship games, catching the eye of the Team Bath manager Ged Roddy, who picked him to play as a defender in the England Universities team at the 2006 British Universities Games.
 He joined Team Bath in the summer of 2006 to play as a centre back whilst studying for a Diploma in Fitness Excellence at the University of Bath.
 Taylor enjoyed a successful season at the heart of the team's defence being named Players' Player of the Year as the team finished runners-up in the Southern League Premier Division, missing out on promotion to the Conference South after losing 1–0 to Maidenhead United in the play-off final.